Pinwi93/React-App/README.md

 It's a basic react app for storing answers using firebase.
 - use npm install.
 - initate your fire base account.
-- use your own credentials.
+- use your own credentials(Usurvey.js].
 - you will need uuid( for unique identifier) and firebase to use firebase.So install them with :
    - npm install firebase.
    - npm install uuid.